OwlManAtt/eberron-acq/docs/README.md

   </div>
   <div class="feature">
     <h2>Explore, Expand, Exploit, ...</h2>
-    <p>For the low fee of 20% of all earnings, the Head Office will help you build your fledging franchise into a business empire that will rival the draonmarked houses!</p>
+    <p>For the low fee of 20% of all earnings, the Head Office will help you build your fledging franchise into a business empire that will rival the dragonmarked houses!</p>
   </div>
 </div>